MartaSolarz/film_ranking/README.md

 - rating_title_data: path to the file with rating information about the title
 - akas_title_data: path to the file with alternative titles
 - countries_name_data: path to the file with countries names
+- population_data: path to the file with population data
+- gdp_data: path to the file with gdp data
 - -start: start year
 - -end: end year
 - -h: help